Irfan Fandi: Port

 After five seasons at BG Pathum United making 124 appearances and scoring 10 goals with the club, Irfan signed with another Thai League 1 club Port on 17 June 2024 joining Indonesian player Asnawi Mangkualam as the club second ASEAN import.
 He make his debut in a league match against Rayong on 10 August in a 3–1 away win.
-During the 2024–25 AFC Champions League Two away fixture against Indonesian club Persib Bandung, Irfan form a solid partnership with Ghanian player Isaac Honny which put the team to win a narrow 1–0 win against Persib Bandung.
+During the 2024–25 AFC Champions League Two away fixture against Indonesian club Persib Bandung, Irfan form a solid partnership with Ghanaian player Isaac Honny which put the team to win a narrow 1–0 win against Persib Bandung.

 As Port was invited by Football Association of Indonesia for the 2025 Piala Presiden in July 2025, Irfan played against both Persib Bandung and Dewa United in the group stage, Irfan scored his first goal for the club with 90+5’ stoppage time diving header which gave his team a 2–1 win against Dewa United on 10 July 2025 sending his team to the final facing off against EFL Championship side Oxford United where surprisingly, Port manage to win 2–1 thus making Irfan the first Singaporean to win two matches against an English team.